Leather Care ... How To Keep Your Leather In Top Condition

-To give you a better understanding of your leather and what to do to keep it in 'good nick', I'd like to show you in plain, simple terms:
+To give you a better understanding of your leather and what to do to keep it in great condition', I'd like to show you:

-- What leather is like when it's new and never been used
+- What leather is like when it's brand new and never been used

 - In my experience, the best and most effective way to keep it in excellent condition

 And hopefully you'll come to the realisation that leather care and maintenance really is quite simple and not a mysterious as it's made out to be.